TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-windows.md

 #### Overview

-* To interpret crashes occurred in TOAST Windows SDK, a symbol file must be created and uploaded to a web console.
+* To interpret crashes occurred in NHN Cloud Windows SDK, a symbol file must be created and uploaded to a web console.

 #### Create Symbol Files